The Comparison Desk · Est. 2021

 4. 04Biggest foreign-buyer risks: illegal nominee structures, ignoring zoning, overpaying, underestimating management costs.

-Editorial desk scene for the bali property investment guide for foreigners with legal documents, a laptop showing a Bali property map, and a fountain pen in natural light
+Editorial desk scene with legal documents, laptop showing a Bali property map, and a fountain pen in natural light

 Key Takeaways